Simone Biles addresses estranged brother's murder arrest: 'My heart aches for everyone involved'

 Biles-Thomas is set to be arraigned on Sept.
 13.

-Biles and her brother did not grow up in the same home--the gymnast was raised in Texas and Biles-Thomas in Ohio.
+Biles and her brother did not grow up in the same home — the gymnast was raised in Texas and Biles-Thomas in Ohio.
 According to The Washington Post, Biles was born in Ohio but she and her three siblings were placed in foster care as their mother struggled with addiction.

 CLICK HERE TO GET THE FOX NEWS APP